 The Yoga Co.

 Founded by fitness enthusiasts Sandra Riley Tang of local band The Sam Willows and yoga master Paalu, The Yoga Co. welcomes beginners and ardent yoga fans alike.
 Classes are incorporated with various forms of exercises, including callisthenics and HIIT, to build strength, flexibility and stamina while promoting muscular conditioning.

-Sandra Riley Tang, RYT 200 certified instructor, co-founder and creative director of The Yoga Co., Singaporean
+Hear from Sandra Riley Tang, RYT 200 certified instructor, co-founder and creative director of The Yoga Co.:

 “I have a fondness for sports, and yoga really complements that.
 It improves my athletic performance, teaches me to breathe better and helps me recuperate from injuries, too.
 Yoga is all about awareness; being aware of your body, your emotions and your mind.
 Plus, it’s such a great stress- and pain-reliever!
 In my class, you can expect details, adjustments, laughter and a better mind, body and soul afterwards.
 There’s a common misconception that yoga is slow and all about meditation, but there are so many different types of yoga that suit different needs.
 Yoga is for everybody – no matter your size, shape, gender, belief and colour.
 It isn’t just for the flexible, it’s simply for the willing.”